 You Want Your Company to Grow with Your Profits

 S Corps benefit from the perks of pass-through taxation, but there are numerous restrictions on how they can operate.
 S Corps cannot have more than 100 shareholders, they do not permit foreign owners and stocks are restricted to a single class.
 If your S Corp is ready to grow beyond these limits, it might be time to transition to a C Corp.
-Understanding the differences between an S Corp and a C Corp will help you make an educated decision on how to structure your business to maximize growth.

 You Need More Investors, and You Want to Offer Them Greater Benefits